gdevos/salt-couchbase/README.md

 The start files here were cloned from https://github.com/allanparsons/salt-couchbase

-The cluster does not initialize correct yet, WiP
+The state does not add extra nodes automatically to the cluster yet, WiP.
+Use the CLI or GUI commands to add nodes.
 Usage
 -----